ourendingdays/Diploma/README.md

 # Diploma
-My bachelor work in Hochschule Merseburg written in Python, using NLP and ML
+My bachelor work in Hochschule Merseburg written in Python, using Native Language Processing of ML

 ###### Theme of my work is (not yet approved): ***Analysing advertising using hierarchical clustering***

 #### Work process:
 - [X] Learn about NLP
 - [X] Scrap data
-- [ ] Try NLTK / spacy on datasets
+- [X] Try NLTK / spacy on datasets
-- [ ] Learn more about hierarchical clustering
+- [X] Learn more about hierarchical clustering / DBSCAN / Neural networks
-- [ ] Combine clustering and scrapped data
+- [ ] Code the Diploma
-- [ ] Build graphs / plots
+- [X] Build graphs / plots
 - [ ] Write a Diploma itself